top of page

 Image of Maren Nicolaysen in front of a trifold board in a field representing the MSU Women*s council.

-I use my intersectional leadership and policy work by organizing student activism summits, non-partisan civic workshops, and equity conferences.
-As the leader of Michigan State University’s largest women’s and intersectional gender rights organization, I've promoted legislation and brought attention to student-led initiatives to protect abortion access and bodily autonomy in Michigan.
+I use my intersectional leadership and policy work by organizing student summits, non-partisan civic workshops, and policy conferences.
+As the leader of George Washington University's Women's Leadership Fellows, I expanded the network of and created community for dozens of current and aspiring policy leaders.
+As the Chair of Michigan State University’s largest women’s and intersectional gender rights organization, I've promoted legislation and brought attention to student-led initiatives to protect abortion access and bodily autonomy in Michigan.

 In the summers between my undergraduate years of study, I advocated for progressive policy and improvements in American-led economic programs abroad on Capitol Hill and at the U.S. Department of State in Washington D.C.
 All these experiences motivate and direct my approach to community-centric policy work in academia and my career.